Quantcast

 Manhattan District Attorney Alvin Bragg, whose first term began under fierce criticism from opponents for his approach to prosecuting low-level crimes, trounced two challengers in his first re-election bid.

-With more than 87% of votes counted, Bragg picked up nearly 74% of more than 480,000 votes cast, giving him a comfortable win over Republican challenger Maud Maron and independent Diana Florence, according to The Associated Press.
+With 90% of votes counted, Bragg picked up nearly 74% of more than 480,000 votes cast, giving him a comfortable win over Republican challenger Maud Maron and independent Diana Florence, according to The Associated Press.

 “I love democracy.
-Folks turned out in large numbers and they gave us the opportunity to serve again,” Bragg said during his victory speech at an Election Night watch party in Harlem.
+Folks turned out in historic numbers and they gave us the opportunity to serve again the best part of the best city in the world,” Bragg said during his victory speech at an Election Night watch party in Harlem.
 “They spoke specifically about having safety and fairness together.”

 Maron won 20.6% percent of votes cast by Manhattan residents and Florence won 5.5% percent.